-Your marketing team celebrates a record number of leads.
-Your sales team is frustrated by their quality.
-Meanwhile, your customer success team is dealing with churn from clients who felt the sales process overpromised.
+Your marketing team celebrates a record number of leads, but your sales team is frustrated by their quality.
+Meanwhile, customer success is dealing with churn from clients who felt the sales process overpromised.
 Sound familiar?
-This disconnect is a classic symptom of siloed departments, where each team operates in its own world with its own goals.
-This internal friction doesn't just hurt morale; it creates a disjointed experience for your customers and stalls growth.
-This is where Revenue Operations, or RevOps, comes in.
-It’s a business strategy designed to break down these walls, aligning your teams, data, and processes into one cohesive revenue engine.
+This isn't just internal friction; it's a classic sign of siloed departments creating a disjointed customer experience that stalls growth.
+This is precisely the problem Revenue Operations (RevOps) is designed to solve.
+This guide will explain what RevOps means and why you need it to break down those walls and align your teams into one cohesive, efficient revenue engine.

 Key Takeaways